unyt-org/datex-core-js-legacy/docs/manual/04 Pointer Synchronisation.md

 This pointer is now accessible on any other endpoint in the supranet.

 > [!NOTE]
 > Per default, pointers have no read/write restrictions and can be accessed by any endpoint.
-This can be prevented by defining pointer permissions.
-This behaviour might also change in the future.
+This behaviour can be disabled by setting the [`PROTECT_POINTERS` runtime flag](#protecting-pointers)

 ### Pointer IDs